GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 Today, we will explore the different technologies that wireless service providers use to help you differentiate yourself.

-In other words, we will be checking out GSM vs. EDGE vs. CDMA vs. TDMA.
+In other words, we will check out GSM vs. EDGE vs. CDMA vs. TDMA.

 General Findings: GSM vs. EDGE vs. CDMA vs. TDMA